PalmEmanuel/AzBobbyTables/docs/help/Get-AzDataTableLargeEntity.md

 Since split entities span multiple rows, First, Skip, Sort and Count operate on rows before reassembly.
 If a filter matches only some rows of a split entity, the cmdlet fetches the missing rows before reassembly.
 A Property selection that excludes the split markers (OriginalEntityId, PartIndex, SplitOverProps, PartCount and the chunk properties) prevents reassembly.

+When no First, Skip or Sort is specified, entities are streamed to the pipeline as they are read instead of being collected first, so a large partition is never held in memory all at once - only the split-part rows are buffered for reassembly at the end.
+Specifying First, Skip or Sort reads the matching rows eagerly before returning.
+Reassembly, ordering and error behaviour are identical either way.

 ## EXAMPLES

 ### Example 1